Overview - on-premises Active Directory Domain Services authentication over SMB for Azure file shares

 The following diagram illustrates the end-to-end workflow for enabling Azure AD authentication over SMB for Azure file shares.

-Identities used to access Azure file shares must be synced to Azure AD to enforce share level file permissions through the role-based access control (RBAC) model.
+Identities used to access Azure file shares must be synced to Azure AD to enforce share level file permissions through the Azure role-based access control (Azure RBAC) model.
 Windows-style DACLs on files/directories carried over from existing file servers will be preserved and enforced.
 This offers seamless integration with your enterprise AD DS environment.
 As you replace on-prem file servers with Azure file shares, existing users can access Azure file shares from their current clients with a single sign-on experience, without any change to the credentials in use.

 To enable on-premises AD DS authentication for your Azure file share, continue to the next article: